Gendo90/Item_Catalog_Web_Server_Ed/readme.md

 where `<PATHX>` is a filepath given by the `sys.path` output above.
 Below this line in the same file, the code `WSGIProcessGroup html` must be added so that the previous line works correctly.
-If a different folder than `/var/www/html` will be used to store the init.py, application.wsgi, and all other files and folders in this project, then the filepath to that folder should be used in place of `/var/www/html` in the code mentioned here to configure the WSGI application to run correctly from that other directory.
+If a different folder than `/var/www/html` will be used to store the [init.py][2], [application.wsgi][6], and all other files and folders in this project, then the filepath to that folder should be used in place of `/var/www/html` in the code mentioned here to configure the WSGI application to run correctly from that other directory.

 ## Third Party Resources